hlelo101/acky/README.md

 # Acky OS
-**Acky OS is an operating system made for the x86 architecture.**\
+**Acky OS is an operating system made to run on x86-based computers.**\
 Its kernel (named Foki) supports:
-- Multitasking
+- Preemptive Multitasking
-> A simple scheduler with a FIFO queue (with an exception being processes in a "waiting" state) and context switching to make all of that work
+> A simple scheduler with a FIFO queue (with an exception being processes in a "waiting" state) and context switching to make all of that work\
+> Inter-Process Communication
 - Process isolation
 > Processes run in ring-3, in a memory isolated environment
 - Simple drivers